TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

 Proc.
   This stands for "processing".
-Such properties have an impact on the values entered (for example, filtering them) or how they how written to the database (for example, dates transformed to time stamps).
+Such properties have an impact on the values entered (for example, filtering them) or how they are written to the database (for example, dates transformed to time stamps).

 Database